aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

 ---

 ## **Read and Write Table with Query Table Data Source**
-With Aspose.Cells, you can read and write a table which has a QueryTable as a data source.
-The support for this feature also exists for XLS files.
+With Aspose.Cells, you can read and write a table that has a QueryTable as its data source.
+Support for this feature also exists for XLS files.
 The following code snippet demonstrates reading and writing such a table by first reading the table and then modifying it to add the totals row.

 ```cpp
 #include <iostream>